-Operation School Bell provides new school clothes to underprivileged children living in the Victor Valley.
-Properly clothed, and with a sense of pride in their appearance, they attend school with anticipation, improved attendance and eagerness to learn.
+Operation School Bell provides new school clothes to children in need living in the Victor Valley.
+Properly clothed, and with a sense of pride in their appearance, they attend school with anticipation, improved attendance and an eagerness to learn.

-The Beginning… Operation School Bell began in 1987 providing new school clothes to 214 students.
-Over the years, disadvantaged children from kindergarten through sixth grade have come with their parents to Assistance League of Victor Valley Operation School Bell office and received two complete sets of school clothes and a winter coat from caring member volunteers.
+The Beginning — Operation School Bell began in 1987 providing new school clothes to 214 students.
+Over the years, children from kindergarten through sixth grade have come with their parents to the Assistance League of Victor Valley Operation School Bell office and received two complete sets of school clothes and a winter coat from caring member volunteers.

-Result… Since Operation School Bell began, 25,887 local children have received school clothing.
-In 2016-17 alone, we provided clothing to 1407 school children.
+Result — Since the Operation School Bell program began, 27,244 local children have received school clothing.
+In 2017-2018 alone, we provided clothing to 1,357 students.

-Today… Students from grade K – 5 and Middle School children grade 6 – 8 attend shopping events at two local department store where they choose their own school-appropriate clothing with the help of their parents and Assistance League member volunteers.
-This year we added one store that carried school uniforms that are required by some schools.
+Today — Students from grade K – 5 and Middle School children grade 6 – 8 attend shopping events at two local department stores where they choose their own school-appropriate clothing, with the help of their parents and Assistance League member volunteers.
 The students also receive shoe cards and toiletries.
-Exit interviews with participants showed a 99% approval rating for our events and it was also reported that 92% of the children clothed stayed the same or improved their attendance in school.
+This coming fall of 2018, we are excited to be partnering with Target, as well as Fallas.

-Future … our goal is to continue providing school clothes to a larger number of young school children and expand the program to include older children.
+Future — Our goal is to continue providing school clothes to a larger number of young school children and expanding the program to include older students.

 Operation School Bell